Configuring an Event Broker Service to use Client Certificate Authentication

 Screenshot showing the settings described in the surrounding text.

-7. Click the Username Source drop-down and select the type of username for authentication.
+7. Click the Username Source list and select the type of username for authentication.
 Selecting Common Name uses the Common Name (CN) in the Subject field of your client certificate.
 If you select Subject Alternative Name (SAN), the Microsoft universal principal name (msUPN) inside the SAN section of your client certificate is used.
 The msUPN is typically found in the otherName field of the SAN (the event broker service does not support other SAN identities, such as email addresses, IP addresses, or DNS names).

 8. (Optional) Click Allow API Provided Username to allow authentication using API provided usernames.
 This overrides the username provided in Username Source with the one provided by an API.
 SAP recommends against using client-provided user names, as they are less secure than those in the Username Source.
 It can allow an authenticated user to assume any client username rather than restricting that user to a particular client username.